nautechsystems/nautilus_trader/docs/user_guide/orders.md

 A _Limit_ order is placed on the public order book at a specific price, and will only execute at that price (or better).

-In the following example we create a _Limit_ order to SELL 20 ETH-PERP Perpetual Futures contracts at 5000 USD on the FTX exchange, as a market maker.
+In the following example we create a _Limit_ order on the FTX Crypto exchange to SELL 20 ETH-PERP Perpetual Futures contracts at a limit price of 5000 USD, as a market maker.
 ```python
 order: LimitOrder = self.order_factory.limit(
         instrument_id=InstrumentId(Symbol("ETH-PERP"), Venue("FTX")),